jackfranklin/pulldown/README.md

 You need to have Node JS and NPM installed.

-nodefetch also depends on the command line utility wget.
-If you're on a Mac and use homebrew, you can install with `brew install wget`.

 At this time nodefetch has only been tested on Mac OS X Lion.
 If you run any other OS, please let me know if nodefetch works or not.

 ## Installation